-I authorize the Career Center of Anywhere College to collect and maintain a file of credentials for the purpose of assisting me in my search for employment.
+I authorize the career center of Anywhere College to collect and maintain a file of credentials for the purpose of assisting me in my search for employment.
 I further authorize the Career Center to send my credentials to prospective employers under the following guidelines:

-— Only as requested by me. — As requested by me at the request of a prospective employer.— As requested by me, or a prospective employer, or the Career Center.— In addition, to the person(s) identified above, I authorize the following individual to request the mailing of my credentials to a potential employer:
+— Only as requested by me. — As requested by me at the request of a prospective employer.— As requested by me, or a prospective employer, or the career center.— In addition, to the person(s) identified above, I authorize the following individual to request the mailing of my credentials to a potential employer:

 Student’s Signature _____________________________________

 The Family Education Rights and Privacy Act of 1974 opens many student records for the student’s inspection.
 The law also permits the student to sign a waiver relinquishing the right to inspect letters of recommendation.
-The applicant’s signature below constitutes a waiver; no signature means that the student has the right to read his/her reference.
+The applicant’s signature below constitutes a waiver; no signature means that the student has the right to read his/her references.

 Student’s Signature ______________________________________